Navigation auf uzh.ch

 Interdisciplinary Tinnitus Research Zurich

-Electroencephalography (EEG) has been used in neurological and neuropsychological research since the 1920s to measure the electrical activity of the brain by recording voltage fluctuations on the surface of the head.
-With the help of these measurements, we can study how the human brain processes speech and acoustic signals or what traces are left in the brain by chronic tinnitus or learning a new language.
+Electroencephalography (EEG) has been used in neurological and neuropsychological research since the 1920s to measure the electrical activity of the brain.
+This involves recording voltage fluctuations on the surface of the head.
+This technique enables us to investigate how the human brain processes speech and acoustic signals.
+It also allows us to investigate the effects of chronic tinnitus on the brain.

 EEG1

-The EEG laboratory of the University of Zurich in Scheuchzerstrasse offers all the equipment for neurofeedback training and also a quiet and relaxed atmosphere.
+The EEG and neurofeedback laboratory at the University of Zurich on Scheuchzerstrasse offers all the equipment and facilities for EEG recordings, neurostimulation and neurofeedback training.

 EEG2

-Based on the current state of research and our own data, we develop specific neurofeedback protocols based on source estimation in our laboratory.
-Source estimation in real time allows us, in contrast to conventional neurofeedback methods, to precisely target and modulate the brain regions and networks in question.
-The necessary hardware and software is developed by the company Eeginfo ( homepage).
-We work closely with Eeginfo in the research and development of this method.
+Based on the current state of research and our own data, we develop specific neurofeedback protocols in our laboratory based on source estimation and real-time time-frequency analyses.
+In contrast to conventional neurofeedback methods, this allows us to precisely control and modulate the brain regions and networks in question as well as certain oscillations.

 EEG Lab University Hospital Zurich